 BS, 1989, University of North Carolina at Chapel Hill

-Director of Education and Research Core, Center for Injury Epidemiology and Prevention
+Director of Education and Research Core, Columbia Center for Injury Science and Prevention

 Affiliated Faculty, Robert N. Butler Columbia Aging Center